gwendall/way.js/README.md

 ### localStorage methods

 **way.backup()**
-Restores the data saved in localStorage.
+Restores the data saved in localStorage in the way datastore.
 If [selector] is omitted, all data in localStorage will be restored in-memory.
 Called on $(document).ready by default.
 ```javascript
 way.backup();
 ```